Croftane History, Family Crest & Coats of Arms

 Some of the Croftane family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Croftane family to the New World and Oceana
+Migration of the Croftane family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Croftanes to arrive in North America: Phillip Crofton who settled in Philadelphia in 1869; Thomas Crofton settled in Philadelphia in 1850.